Charles of Mount Argus: Veneration

 At his funeral, attended by people from all over Ireland, there was definite proof of the popular devotion that had surrounded him throughout his life.
 The Superior of the monastery wrote to his family: "The people have already declared him a saint."

-Charles' writings were approved by theologians on 9 May 1934, and the cause for his canonization was formally opened on 13 November 1935, granting him the title of Servant of God.
+Charles' writings were approved by theologians on 9 May 1934, and the cause for his beatification was formally opened on 13 November 1935, granting him the title of Servant of God.
 After the declaration of a miracle attributed to his intercession, on 16 October 1988, Pope John Paul II beatified Charles.
 The miracle that led to his canonization was the healing of Adolf Dormans of Munstergeleen, Charles' birthplace, who was cured of "perforated, gangrenous appendicitis with generalized peritonitis that was multi-organically compromising" and which cure was "not scientifically explainable".
 The theologian consultors and the Ordinary Congregation of Cardinals and Bishops gave their unanimous approval of the claimed supernatural aspect of the said alleged healing.
 Charles was canonized on 3 June 2007 by Pope Benedict XVI.

 From December 2021 to January 2023, a special holy year has been given recognition by Pope Francis to commemorate the bicentenary of the birth of Charles.
 The Apostolic Penitentiary has granted the possibility of gaining a plenary indulgence to those faithful who visit the tomb and shrine of St Charles at Mount Argus or the place of his birth at Munstergeleen in the Netherlands.